caodonnell/passman.sh/README.md

 # passman.sh

-Script that creates an encypted file to store usernames and passwords for services such as gmail, dropbox, etc.
+Script that creates an encypted file to store usernames and passwords for services such as gmail, dropbox, etc. The file is alphabetized based on the name of the service followed by username and finally password.

 # Installation